apik/SmD/README.md

 This connection can expand set of models available in multi-loop calculations.

-Neede tools are available for download:
+Needed tools are available for download:

 SARAH: http://sarah.hepforge.org